How do I "force" Hexawise to include required scenarios and manage requirements traceability?

 - This feature is not just for "official requirements."
 Consider including one test case in your Hexawise-generated tests that contains the most common Value for each Parameter.

-- As shown in the example above, you don't need to specify every Value.
-In fact, it is better if you only specify the Values needed to trigger the requirement.
-That way, as much variation as possible will be included in your Hexawise-generated tests.
+- As shown above, you don't need to specify every Value.
+In fact, it's better if you only specify the Values needed to trigger the requirement.
+That way, the most variation is possible in your Hexawise-generated tests.

-- Keep the concept of "Expected Results" clearly separate in your mind from ordinary Parameters and Values.
-Treat Expected Results very differently from the Parameters and Values you enter into your plans.
-Do not enter the Expected Result value in the Define Inputs screen.
-The only place you should enter the Expected Results is in an Expected Result field.
-These Expected Results fields are located on the Define Inputs screen and the Auto-Scripts screen.
+- Keep the concept of "Expected Results" clearly separated in your mind from ordinary Parameters and Values.
+Treat them very differently from each other as you enter your plans.
+Do not enter Expected Result values in the "Inputs" screen.
+The only place you should enter the Expected Result is the "Requirements" screen.